 “I believe the forefoot strike is the engine of endurance running” ~Bretta Riches

-I created Run Forefoot to educate the importance of proper foot strike in running and to show that running is not injurious as perceived, if a less forceful foot strike is adopted.
+I created Run Forefoot to educate why proper foot strike is important in running and to show that running is not injurious as commonly perceived, if you adopt a proper forefoot strike.
 Here’s why and here’s my story about how forefoot running was a game-changer for me and why it can be for you too!

-I fell in love with running instantly, but was injured frequently.
-I figured my body needed time to adjust being a ‘newbie’ runner and all.
+I fell in love with running, but was injured frequently.
+I figured my body needed time to adjust being a ‘newbie’ runner.
 However, as time went on, my injuries became chronic, even though I was getting stronger as a runner.
-I was sore and stiff all the time.
-But, giving up on running was not an option.
-I knew there was more in it for me, so I did what I do best = research.
+I was sore and stiff too frequently, but giving up running was NOT an option.
+I knew there was more in it for me, so I did what I do best = research!

 Research that Changed the Running Community, Forever

 I researched proper running mechanics incessantly and found a compelling study by Dr. Daniel Lieberman, an evolutionary biologist at Harvard University.

 The study mentioned that before modern weapons, our ancestors most likely ran barefoot to hunt food, a hunting method coined as persistent hunting.

 Earlier work suggested our ancestors were excellent endurance runners, running 10 km to 14 km per day.
 Essentially, to run meant to eat, and survive.
 Running was a way of life.
 But, things are different today as many strongly believe running is highly injurious.
 Why?

 Running-related injuries are consistently high, even though athletic footwear is deemed as safe, helping us run better to protect us from injury.
 But, again, runners continue o injure.